bevyengine/bevy/docs/plugins_guidelines.md

 ## Bevy Version Supported

 Indicating which version of your plugin works with which version of Bevy can be helpful for your users.
-Some of your users may be using an older version of Bevy for any number of reasons, you can help them find which version of your plugin they should use.
+Some of your users may be using an older version of Bevy for any number of reasons.
+You can help them find which version of your plugin they should use.
 This can be shown as a simple table in your readme with each version of Bevy and the corresponding compatible version of your plugin.

 |bevy|bevy_awesome_plugin|
 |---|---|